Preparing for the CMA Exam as a Busy Parent

 5 Strategies for Preparing for the CMA Exam as a Working Parent

 There are several ways you can prep for success while balancing work and your family.
-Here are a few tips that studying parents have found to be useful in the past.
+Here are a few tips that studying parents found to be useful as they prepared for the CMA exam.

 1. Get Your Family On Board